htaunay/rmns-solar-system/README.md

 ## Running the demo

-* Open the project folder with Unity3D 4 or 5.
+* Open the project folder with Unity3D 5.
 * Set the server's url and port at the **Url** field from the **Server** component, located at the **Main** GameObject.
 * Press play to start the scene.
 The scene's points and spheres will be